-Creole Day, Jounen Kwéyòl on October 28, is a day to celebrate French-African Creole culture around the world.
+Creole Day, Jounen Kwéyòl on October 28, is a day to celebrate French Afro-Caribbean Creole culture around the world.

 We are many different mixes of African-French in the Caribbean, Africa and the Indian Ocean.

 In the Caribbean, Saint-Domingue (now Haiti) was the richest colony, the richest French colony, and the first nation founded from a slave revolt.
 The fight for Haitian Independence pushed French plantation owners out across the Caribbean.